Developing Course AI Guidelines & Driving Class AI Discussion

-Sample AI Usage Syllabus Statements
+Sample AI Usage Course Policy Statements

 The following statements are adapted from conversations with a variety of generative AI tools using policies from a variety of universities to jump-start the statements.
 Each of these statements can be edited and customized for your coursework and preferences.
 You may want to consider having policies/statements for each assignment rather than an overall policy.
 Some instructors simply consider AI use to fall under the general academic integrity guidelines.